 Port Authorities will require for the commercial services provided on a competitive basis with private entities, the payment of the corresponding charge.
 The charges to be applied in each Port Authority will be approved by the Board of Directors.

-To encourage the acquisition, retention and growth of maritime traffic and services that contribute to the economic and social development of the port's area of economic influence.
+The incentives provided for in article 245.3 of Royal Legislative Decree 2/2011, of September 5, which approves the Consolidated Text of the Law on State Ports and the Merchant Marine, are intended to encourage the acquisition, retention and growth of maritime traffic and services that contribute to the economic and social development of the port's area of economic influence.